 Patseo | Altitude: 3811 Mtrs

-After passing through Deepak Tal you will reach Patseo just a couple of KMs ahead.
-Patseo is a small place where only a few army camps are present and sometimes they divert the road in some weird zigzag manner.
-Once you reach Patseo the feeling of getting to the high altitude starts taking in effect.
+After passing through Deepak Tal, you will reach Patseo just a couple of KMs ahead.
+Patseo is a small place where only a few army camps are present, and sometimes they divert the road in some weird zigzag manner.
+Once you reach Patseo, the feeling of getting to the high altitude starts taking in effect.

 Zingzing Bar | Altitude: 4270 Mtrs

-Just after Zingzing bar, there was used to be a nalla (water crossing) created by the melting snow of Baralacha range.
+Just after Zingzing bar, there was used to be a nalla (water crossing) created by the melting snow of the Baralacha range.
 People mostly used to get stuck in it when traveling later in the day.
-However, BRO has built a permanent bridge on top of it and the adventure of the most ferocious water crossings on Manali Leh Highway is gone.
+However, BRO has built a permanent bridge on top of it, and the adventure of the most ferocious water crossings on Manali Leh Highway is gone.

 Still, there are a couple of water crossings on Manali Leh Highway that becomes violent late in the noon.
 Hence, the advice of starting the day early on Manali Leh Highway still holds true 🙂 …

 Suraj Tal or Surya Tal is the second-highest lake in India and 21st highest lake in the world.
 Amidst in the high hills of Baralacha La range and just below the Baralacha La pass (8 KMs before Baralacha La pass), you will find this beautiful crystal clear aqua colored sacred body of water.
 Suraj Tal is the source of the Bhaga river and remains frozen and cut off in the months of winter.